WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

   If you do not see the Play icon, you do not have source audio or have not defined it correctly (for example, you may not have created your project with the same verse or chunk mode as the source audio.)
 •	Microphone icon to begin recording translation (changes to Pause icon to stop/pause recording)

+The Recording Process
+^^^^^^^^^^^^^^^^^^^^^^^^

+You can listen to the source audio as needed to consume the ideas.
+You may need to replay the source audio more than once before you are ready to record the translation.
+Be sure to record only one chunk or verse at a time.

+To record the oral translation, perform the following steps:

+1. When you are ready to record, tap the **Microphone icon**.
+2. To pause or stop recording, tap the **Pause icon**.
+3. If you want to record more, tap the **Microphone icon** to resume.
-To return to the screen where you opened the Recording screen, tap the device’s Back button.
+4. When you are finishedTap the **Checkmark icon** , or if you don’t want to save that recording, tap the device’s **Back button** to return to the screen where you opened the Recording screen.
+5. If you tapped the Checkmark icon, the program advances to the Edit screen, where you can edit the recording or tap the **Save icon** to save it.

 Edit screen
 ==================

 A take is a recording of a verse or chunk; a verse/chunk can have multiple takes.
-You can navigate to the Edit screen for a take by tapping the Waveform icon on the Take bar of the Verse or Chunk list.
+Immediately after recording a take, the program automatically advances to the Edit screen.
+You can also navigate to the Edit screen for a completed take by tapping the Waveform icon on the `Take bar`_ of the Verse or Chunk list.

 The edit screen enables you to edit the take of a verse or chunk in the following ways: